 I enjoy attending local events and seeing the Cocarde d’Or in such a historic amphitheater made it all that more unique.
 There is the Federation Franchise de la Course Camarguaise that regulates these events.
 The razeteurs attend bullfighting schools but what I don’t know is how the Federation keeps tabs on the bulls’ living conditions or their training.

 Animals And Tourism:

 I am certainly against animal cruelty, especially for tourism reasons (ie. in Vietnam and other places where the elephants have been cruelly treated and kept in captivity for the purposes of training them to give rides to tourists).
 I do not know how the bulls are trained or cared for but it has made me pause and think about this type of sport.

 I’m not sure how the course camarguaise differs, however, from say, rodeo events at the Calgary Stampede or horse racing for that matter.
 Maybe that’s the point these commenters were making.
 Should ALL “shows” involving animals be stopped?

 It’s up to you to decide if you’d ever like to see a Provencal bullfight.
 Certainly, the opening ceremonies at the Cocarde d’Or were very enjoyable, but I’m not sure you get that kind of show at every course camarguaise.

 The Cocarde d’Or

 The Cocarde d’Or takes place the first Monday in July and the show starts at 5:30 pm.
-Next year’s Cocarde d’Or and tickets can likely be found on the Arles Arena Website.
+The 2021 Cocarde d’Or is scheduled for July 5.

 Federation Franchise de la Course Camarguaise website which publishes all the events.